manvirag/tech_learning_tinkering/golang/hld/problems/chat_system/readme.md

           ```
        3. User Group:
           1. updated user group.
-          2. Get the users in group. [ ``Read heavy`` ]
+          2. Get the users in group.
-          4. Since it is both read and write heavy.
-Same here nosql can be used.
+          3. read heavy can use sql here as well.
              ```json
                  {
                     "id": "",